Be a part of it

-Wine & Dine - Join us Friday, June 27 for Summer Sizzle Tailgate!
-Last names beginning with S-W should bring a dessert to share.
+Wine & Dine - Join us Friday, August 29 for a potluck!
+Theme is Wild Card - anything goes!
+Last names beginning with C-F should bring a dessert to share.
 All others bring a main dish or side dish.
 We provide plates, bowls, flatware, napkins, disposable wine and water glasses, ice water, tablecloths and power surge protectors for crock pots.
 There will be a table lottery at 6 pm to determine which table will be served first.
 Please refrain from eating until after your table is called.
 Please RSVP!

 - Monthly Casino Bus Trip - 2nd Monday of each month.
 Bus departs at 9 am from Community Center.
 Ages 21+.
 REGISTER! $5 cash deposit to hold your spot.

 URGENT ACTION NEEDED: Magma Dam Update